stellar/go/services/regulated-assets-approval-server/README.md

 Returns the detail of an account that requested KYC, as well some metadata about its status.
-Note: This is functionality is outside of the [SEP-8] spec.
+Note: This functionality is for test/debugging purposes and it's not part of the [SEP-8] spec.

 **Response:**